clark800/lambda-zero/README.md

 minimal amount of added features to make it practical and readable.
 Lambda Zero combines the elegance of Haskell with the simplicity of LISP.

-# Use Case
+# Use Cases

-The intended use case of Lambda Zero is to bootstrap a future higher level language "Lambda One" i.e. Lambda Zero is a sublanguage of Lambda One and the Lambda One compiler is written entirely in Lambda Zero.
+The primary use case of Lambda Zero is to bootstrap a future higher level language "Lambda One" i.e. Lambda Zero is a sublanguage of Lambda One and the Lambda One compiler is written entirely in Lambda Zero.

+Lambda Zero is also a good way to learn about functional programming since it is much simpler than other langauges like Haskell, but operates on the same foundation.

 Lambda Zero is not a general purpose language; the interpreter is optimized for simplicity over performance and the language does not allow any I/O